This question about commercial fiction vs literary fiction comes from PK:

 In terms of agenting, would an agent of awesomesauce-ness like yourself consider taking on a project they didn’t necessarily love, but thought they could sell?
 Or vice versa?
 Or does it just depend on the agent?

 I didn’t just pick this question because I was described as an “agent of awesomesauce-ness,” promise.
-This is actually an issue that I struggle a lot with.
+Commercial fiction vs literary fiction is actually an issue that I struggle a lot with.
 There are lots of things that I haven’t gone for that have gone on to sell.
 I rejected them even though I knew they had a possibility of selling.
 Do I wish I’d gotten some of those commissions?
 Sure.
 Especially when those books go on to do well in the marketplace or receive continued enthusiasm from their publishers.
 Do I live with myself regardless?
 Of course.
 I’ve long ago made it a goal to have no regrets.

 There are plenty of great projects that go on to get published without my help–most books on shelves fall into the category, actually!
 And I’m happy to let them go.
 Not all things are for me.
 Not all things are awesomesauce enough for me to want to read them five or seven times (as I’ve read some client projects over the course of multiple revisions).
 Not all things are going to inspire me to an enthusiastic pitch.
 Not all things are going to connect with my target editors like I want them to.
 And maybe I’m just one of those people who has to have love at the expense of commerce.
-Of course, the best of both worlds is to have a book I’m desperately in love with that goes super huge in the marketplace.
+Of course, the best of both worlds is to have a piece of literary fiction I’m desperately in love with that goes super huge in the marketplace.
 I’m happy to report that this feels really good, also!